 I don’t buy it.

-What if what you enjoy is sitting in a chair reading a really great book while others are off hiking?
+- What if what you enjoy is sitting in a chair reading a really great book while others are off hiking?

-While I appreciate the advice, I think it leads our thinking astray.
-If we all wait until we love exercise, we’re going to be sitting on our butts for a long time.
-Way too long.
+If you wait until you love exercise, you’re going to be sitting on your butt for a long time.

 I don’t love brushing my teeth, but I do it twice a day.
 I really don’t love flossing but I do that too.
 (Not as often as my dentist wants to me, but yes, I do it.)